few: FastEMRIWaveforms

 $ cd FastEMRIWaveforms

-$ python -m unittest discover
+$ python -m few.tests # or "python -m unittest discover"

 ...